Stinkstudios/arkit-web/README.md

 This project is compromised of two parts:

-1. A native iOS app that confugures ARKit and exposes the frame data to a WKWebView layer.
+1. A native iOS app that configures ARKit and exposes the frame data to a WKWebView layer.
 2. A series of demos showing the features of ARKit and how to utilise the data with [threejs](https://threejs.org/).

 ### Installation